Adult Sunday School

 The main entrance to the worship center is the large, white double doors facing N. Third Street.
 This entrance is wheelchair accessible.
 Other entrances can be found from the parking lot (near Orange Street) and along the north side of the building.

-Greeters are located inside the main entrance to provide you with a bulletin and to answer any questions.
-The bulletin is full of information about upcoming programs and activities.
+Greeters are located inside the main entrance to welcome you and to answer any questions.
+There is a small handout about upcoming programs and activities.
 Please consider yourself welcome to attend any and all.
 If you have any questions, call the church office (717.436.6750), check out our FaceBook page (aumcmifflintown), or find the information on our Programs & Events page.

 Sit wherever you like.
 We do not have assigned pews.
 And if you do happen to sit in someone's "normal" spot, they will find a different place to sit this week.